vinmal74/DU/README.md

 in the number of entities to be integrated, i.e. it is O(n).
 It makes use of very efficient data structures (hash tables) and runs entirely on RAM memory.

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.
+Please always cite in your code information about the original author:
+Vincenzo Maltese (vincenzo.maltese@unitn.it), University of Trento, Italy.

 Selected papers:
 Maltese, V., & Giunchiglia, F. (2017).
 Foundations of Digital Universities.
 Cataloging & Classification Quarterly, 55(1), 26-50. http://dx.doi.org/10.1080/01639374.2016.1245231